espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Noxious Vapors.md

 # Noxious Vapors
 ![[systems-pf2e-icons-spells-noxious-vapors.webp|150]]

 You emit a cloud of toxic smoke that temporarily obscures you from sight.
 Each creature except you in the area when you [[Cast a Spell|Cast the Spell]] takes 1d6 poison damage (basic Fortitude save).
 A creature that critically fails the saving throw also becomes [[Sickened 1]].
-All creatures in the area become [[Concealed]], and all creatures outside the smoke become Concealed to creatures within it.
+All creatures in the area become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]], and all creatures outside the smoke become Concealed to creatures within it.
 This smoke can be dispersed by a strong wind.

 * * *